digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 ---

-With this notebook, you can refactor to object-oriented code, switch to a real CoLRev project and load the records using the CoLRev classes, and save changes to create a commit.
+With this notebook, you can refactor to object-oriented code, switch to a real `colrev` project and load the records using the `colrev` classes, and save changes to create a commit.
 Specifically, we will cover the following learning objectives:

 {: .objective }
 > - Learn how to write object-oriented code
-> - Learn how to use CoLRev infrastructure
+> - Learn how to use `colrev` infrastructure
 > - Learn how to save and commit changes

 <br>